SepticJuly 3, 2026·3 min read

 Frequently Asked Questions

-Can you build a shed over a septic drain field?
 No. Structures block access and evaporation and the weight damages the pipes.
 Keep the field clear.

-Can you plant a garden over a drain field?
-Shallow-rooted flowers and groundcovers are okay, but avoid vegetable gardens — you don’t want edible plants in soil treating wastewater, and tilling can damage shallow lines.
+Shallow-rooted flowers and groundcovers are okay, but avoid vegetable gardens - you don’t want edible plants in soil treating wastewater, and tilling can damage shallow lines.

-Can you drive or park on a drain field?
 No. Even occasional vehicle weight compacts the soil and can crush the drain lines.
 Keep vehicles off entirely.

-What is the best thing to plant over a drain field?
 Grass.
 It’s shallow-rooted, prevents erosion, and helps the field absorb and evaporate moisture.

-Can you put a pool over a septic field?
-No — not an above-ground or in-ground pool.
+No - not an above-ground or in-ground pool.
 The weight, excavation, and saturation all damage the field.

 Not Sure Where Your Drain Field Is?